joshisa/drupalstart/README.md

   4. Create a new **unbound** Bluemix Compose PostgreSQL service named **drupaldb**.
 Populate the service tile with details from your Compose.io deployment.
 You will need 3 things:  username which defaults to "admin", password and the host:port string
   5. Verification Point:  Your Bluemix dashboard should now show a drupaldb named PostGreSQL service.
 - Click the Deploy Button Above.
 Verification Point:  Await success of all 4 steps on the deploy page.
+- You will now begin the web installer process by going to yourappname.bluemix.region.url/install.php . **IMPORTANT**: if you browse to the base url, you will encounter an error since the db remains unpopulated.
+Complete the web installation process and your shiny new Drupal 7.x deploy is ready to go.

 - [Optional] Site settings for Drupal 7 are persisted in a file named **settings.php** that we can pull down and persist back into the repository.
 As an application running on a PaaS, the app's local file storage is ephemeral.
 This step is completely optional, depending on whether you desire to update the settings.php file beyond its default settings.
   - Within the terminal, browse to the root dir of your local cloned IBM DevOps project repo (e.g.  git clone ::url to IBM DevOps project::) and execute a command similar to: